Pressure-Assist Toilets: Benefits and Costs

 What’s Inside a Pressure-Assist Toilet?

 Essentially, there are two main kinds of toilets: gravity-flow and pressure-assist.
+It is important to familiarize the inside of either toilet so when clogging issues arise, you’ll know where to look in the same manner as knowing how to unblock a u-bend sink when needed.
 Most common is the gravity-flow toilet, a basic type of toilet that contains water inside the toilet tank.
 A pressure-assist toilet is different from a gravity-flow toilet in one department – the inside of the toilet tank.

 When you peer inside a gravity-flow toilet tank, water is the main component.
 If one were to open up a pressure-assist toilet tank, an additional, smaller tank would be visible.
 Pressure-assisted toilets have a tank inside of another tank so that a large amount of air pressure is created in between the two tanks.
 This pressure makes it possible for more water to stay inside the toilet bowl, which, in turn, results in a cleaner toilet.